Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Post-consolidation Entanglement Structure

-where $\sigma_{c,i}$ is a $(1_A \times 1_B)_{\rm mixed}$ CM with non-zero negativity.
+where $\sigma_{c,i}$ is a $(1_A \times 1_B)_{\rm mixed}$ entangled CM.
 This question addresses multipartite simultaneous separability of the core pairs.
 While progress has been made in extending CV separability criteria to tripartite systems~\cite{Giedke_2001,Adesso_2006}, the $(n_c+1)$-partite nature of this question is beyond current direct techniques.
-However, sequential applications of the bipartite procedure of Ref.~\cite{2001PhRvL..87p7904G} to $\sigma_c$ yields a robust approach for numerically identifying viable decompositions in the form of Eq.~\ref{eq:simultaneouscoresep}.
-While not all bipartition sequences yield fully separable decompositions, successful sequences are reliably found for modest sized systems.
-Thus, Eq.~\eqref{eq:simultaneouscoresep} represents the final transformed separability structure after local symplectic negativity consolidation.
+However, sequential application of the bipartite procedure of Ref.~\cite{2001PhRvL..87p7904G} (see Appendix~\ref{app:sepcriterion}) provides a methodology to pursue numerical identification of viable decompositions.
+For modest sized systems, at least one of the $n_c!$ different bipartition orderings is reliably found to yield tensor-product core pairs in the form of Eq.~\eqref{eq:simultaneouscoresep}.
+Thus, Eq.~\eqref{eq:simultaneouscoresep} represents the numerically determined final separability structure after entanglement consolidation.